Itheum/architecture-diagrams/live_whitepaper.md

 Your personal data (both the longitudinal data from your structured programs and highly personal & sensitive data from your Data Vault) — is also not very valuable “when viewed in isolation” — but when your data is “grouped” into clusters of similar people, it grows significantly in value as the volume and quality increases (e.g. your health data is worth > $1,500 if sold as part of a larger dataset).
 The grouped data then becomes useful for deep analysis or to train machine learning models for example.
 We believe that this is the future of how data will be sourced on the blockchain to train AI and for deep analytics.

-Data Coalitions are DAOs where the "Creators" of the Data Coalition will bond 🔼ITHEUM tokens to form and run it.
+Data Coalitions are DAOs where the "Creators" of the Data Coalition will bond $ITHEUM tokens to form and run it.
 The creators are called "Board Members" and they have an incentive to run the Coalition in the best interests of its "Members".
 Board Members have a "stake in the game" with their bond and therefore will need to always act in the best interest of the Members.
 Board members will also earn a share of the trade, so it's in their best interest to keep their Data Coalition as robust as possible to attract new Members (and therefore more Data).

 Itheum envisions a future where the most successful Data Coalitions will be run by enterprises and SMEs (subject matter experts like legal and regulation experts, commercial data warehouses, academic/research institutes, government departments, etc) and will be the perfect balance between the commercialization of data and accountability to end-users (Data Providers).
 Board Members vote to agree on the terms and conditions and the governance (privacy and security) of the data trade, the parameters they agree to will be made visible to anyone who wants to join the Data Coalition.

 Users (called Members) can then align to the Data Coalition who they feel acts in their best interests.
 You then delegate the ownership of your Data Packs, Data Streams, and Data NFTs to your preferred Data Coalitions.
 The Data Coalition will group your data into clusters of similar data and advertise the bulk datasets to interested Data Consumers, who can then procure access to the bulk datasets.
 In return, you can earn a steady value return on your data or choose to lock up your returns for the longer-term growth of the Data Coalitions that you support.

-Data Coalitions also allow for "staking" of 🔼ITHEUM tokens, where anyone can stake their 🔼ITHEUM tokens with a Data Coalition (you don't HAVE to provide your data) to flag their support for the Data Coalition and to signal that the data is good (Crowd-Sourced Data Curation).
+Data Coalitions also allow for "staking" of $ITHEUM tokens, where anyone can stake their $ITHEUM tokens with a Data Coalition (you don't HAVE to provide your data) to flag their support for the Data Coalition and to signal that the data is good (Crowd-Sourced Data Curation).
 This allows for the Itheum platform to be used by users who want to participate in the personal data economy but who don't necessarily want to provide their data for trade.
-All parties involved in the Data Coalition (Board Members who bond 🔼ITHEUM tokens, Members who share data, Members who stake 🔼ITHEUM tokens are all incentivized relative to their role and stake and earn micropayments after each trade is finalized)
+All parties involved in the Data Coalition (Board Members who bond $ITHEUM tokens, Members who share data, Members who stake $ITHEUM tokens are all incentivized relative to their role and stake and earn micropayments after each trade is finalized)

 Itheum's Data Coalitions are modeled on the [Credit Union Philosophy](https://www.youtube.com/watch?v=8RbksH4LS8U)

 <br />

 ### Decentralized Board Members <a name="data-coalitions-2"></a>
-As introduced above; Data Coalitions are formed and run by a virtual board — they have additional governance responsibility and can mediate/provide conflict resolution, negotiate terms of sale of data with real-world entities and other Data Coalitions, etc. Board Members have to bond 🔼ITHEUM tokens into the Data Coalition to ensure they have a “stake in the game”, after which they can stand for election and be voted in by other board members.
+As introduced above; Data Coalitions are formed and run by a virtual board — they have additional governance responsibility and can mediate/provide conflict resolution, negotiate terms of sale of data with real-world entities and other Data Coalitions, etc. Board Members have to bond $ITHEUM tokens into the Data Coalition to ensure they have a “stake in the game”, after which they can stand for election and be voted in by other board members.

 To prevent hard centralization, Board Members will serve a fixed term (if required by the Members - i.e. it's not mandatory), after which they will need to rotate out and be replaced with a new board.
-Board members earn a share of the sale in data (paid out in 🔼ITHEUM tokens) that is housed within the Data Coalition.
-They can also lose 🔼ITHEUM tokens in the event they don’t represent their member’s best interests or conduct an incorrect sale of data (i.e. a trade that breaks the terms of sale contract) which then needs to be revoked and damage compensation needs to be paid to both the sellers and buyers.
+Board members earn a share of the sale in data (paid out in $ITHEUM tokens) that is housed within the Data Coalition.
+They can also lose $ITHEUM tokens in the event they don’t represent their member’s best interests or conduct an incorrect sale of data (i.e. a trade that breaks the terms of sale contract) which then needs to be revoked and damage compensation needs to be paid to both the sellers and buyers.

 Although not mandatory, Members will be able to participate in ongoing period votes to express their satisfaction with the Board's performance.
 If satisfaction rates are low for multiple voting points - this will trigger a board rotation clause.